Allium cernuum, Nodding Onion, Quart pot

 This plant does best in full sun and well drained soil.
 It gradually spreads by seed and bulb offshoots.
 Native Americans used the bulbs to treat croup, colic and colds.

 Attracts Short tongue bees, Cellophane bees, bumble bees and other native bees, Syrphid Flies, Soldier beetles, and other beetles and butterflies.
-Host plant for the Hairstreak butterfly.
+Host plant for the Olive Hairstreak butterfly.